Introduction:

 Air-supplying section:

-1. Air compressor: the air compressor contains two cylinders in which air is drawn in and fed under pressure to the next component;
+1. Air compressor: the air compressor contains two cylinders in which air is drawn in and then fed under pressure to the next component;

 3. Four-circuit protection valve: when a leak occurs in one of the three circuits, the air pressure in the two other circuits is maintained;